denten-books/plain-text/4-format.md

 machine on the other.
 What I mean is that just like there is nothing inherently paragraph-like in the mind, there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of the magnetic disk.
-We are presented instead with metaphors of pages, files, and folders.
-When reading electronically, we are presented with familiar structures of mediation, structures that obscure other less familiar modes of interaction.
-Instead of manipulating files and folders directly, we manipulate them through pages and paragraphs.
-But files and folders differ from pages and paragraphs in what they can do.
-The affordances of one medium differ drastically from affordances of another.
-In the metaphorical substitution readers are able to transfer the facility they have with in manipulating one sort of media (paper) into another (pixels).
+We are presented instead with metaphors of paragraphs, pages, files, and folders.
+When reading electronically, we manipulate familiar structures of mediation.
+Thus one "drops a folder into the trash bin" or "drags and drops a file" or "bookmarks a page."
+The metaphors obscure the physical reality of interacting with bits and bytes, logic gates and magnetic traces.

+Bits and bytes differ from files and folders, pages and paragraphs in what the can do.
+The affordances of the physical medium differ drastically from affordances of the simulated one.
+In the metaphorical substitution readers are transfer the facility they have with manipulating one sort of media (paper) to another (pixels).
 But what they gain in facility, they lose in faculty.
 Alienated from the actual physical structures of information storage and retrieval, the reader is given access to the metaphor alone.
 Thus we "turn the page" but in reality redraw the screen.
 We "highlight a passage" but in reality send information about the highlighted passage to a data aggregation service.
 We "share a book" but in reality assign a temporary license to another user.
 Where is the text? someone asks.
-It is in my "home" I answer, without really understanding the implications.
-When confronted with the actual affordances of digital text, as when downloading a file for example, the "user" grasps for metaphors.
+It is in my "home" I answer, without having a mental map of any physical locations.
+When confronted with the actual affordances of digital text, as when downloading a file for example, the "user" grasps for neutered metaphors.
+We "reside" in such homes, "own," "share," and "create" only in the simulacrum.

 Consider the following passage from a patent for "Electronic Library," filed by Xerox in 1991, describing "an electronic library metaphor," which: